-April 21, 8:30am • Center / Architecture + Design • part of a series on Beyond
+May 19, 8:30am • Center / Architecture + Design • part of a series on Serendipity

 As we explored the taboo in March 2017, web developer Courtney Wilburn took to the stage at the Center / Architecture + Design to discuss how marginalized communities use technology to organize and make their voices heard.
 All photos taken by Steve Weinik.

 In a celebration of “moments” in February 2017, Jude Robison, senior teacher and lead meditation instructor at Philadelphia Shambhala Center, led us in a discussion of how mindfulness fuels creativity, followed by a group meditation.
 All photos taken by Steve Weinik.

 “The mystery is that the past is often just as clouded as the future,” says Justin Duerr.
 This visual artist, musician, and writer has explored the mysteries of the Toynbee tiles and obscure cartoonist Herbert Crowley, and in January 2017, he helped the CreativeMornings Philadelphia community learn more about mystery.
 Photos taken by Steve Weinik.

 In December 2016, CreativeMornings Philadelphia explored sound with Tony Award-winning sound designer Robert Kaplowitz.
 His talk gave us all a new perspective on the vibrations that give our lives meaning and context.
 Photos taken by Steve Weinik.